Skip to main content

 CCLA is here to defend the rights and freedoms of those living in Quebec and millions of others in Canada.
 Together with the National Council of Canadian Muslims and a young education student, we challenged the law in court.

-The Quebec government is forcing their politics on all Quebeckers by forcing people to dress contrary to their own private beliefs.
+The Quebec government is forcing their politics on all the people of Quebec by forcing people to dress contrary to their own private beliefs.
 This law discriminates against people currently working in the public sector, and the youth who aspire to those careers.
 These people are being mistreated by their provincial government, so we are fighting the government of Quebec in court.

 CCLA is grateful for the support and pro bono contribution of our outstanding litigation team and their firm: David Grossman, Catherine McKenzie, Olga Redko, and Léa Charbonneau (IMK LLP).